Neusbeer/OCRWithPython/README.md

 ### Convolution
-> In a very general sense, convolution is an operation between every part of an image and an operator (kernel).
+> In a very general sense, convolution is an operation between every part of an image and an operator (kernel). or convolution is simply an element-wise multiplication of two matrices followed by a sum.

 ### Kernel
 > A kernel is essentially a fixed size array of numerical coefficeints